The 6 Best Slow Feeder Dog Bowls Australia: Tested & Evaluated 2023

 We can safely agree that no one likes being around a farting pooch.
 Especially because they seem not to care about releasing gases in front of our noses.

 Buying a slow feeder bowl isn’t rocket science and doesn’t require you to understand a bunch of fancy terms.
-Still, there are things you should pay attention to get your dog a perfect product.
+Still, there are things you should consider to get your dog a product that's right for them.
+Here's what our expert panel recommend:

 These bowls have ridges and valleys that are supposed to slow down the time your pooch needs to finish the meal.
-The more complex the design, the more it will take your dog to get the food out of the bowl and into the mouth.
+The more complex the design, the longer it will take your dog to get the food out of the bowl and into their mouth.

 When choosing the right design, you need to take into account your dog’s patience, which you don’t want to test to the extremes.
-Your dog finding a slow feed dog bowl too complex can easily result in giving up on eating or flipping the bowl upside down for kibbles to fall out.
+Your dog finding a slow feed dog bowl too complex can easily result in giving up on eating or flipping the bowl upside down in frustration to get the kibbles to fall out.

 Most slow feed bowls on the market are made of plastic, but there are also models made of steel or ceramic.
 When choosing a bowl, make sure it’s free of all dangerous chemicals, like BPA, PVC, and phthalate.